Diesel (company): Pierre Winther’s Artistic Collaboration with Diesel Jeans

-Diesel in the 2000s and 2010s
+2000s and 2010s

 Throughout the 2000s, Rosso increased Diesel's share in the global fashion market, mainly through opening more company owned stores, embarking on a series of brand collaborations, and by expanding on the business of Diesel.
-Diesel founder Rosso also began purchasing additional fashion companies in 2002, under the parent company Only The Brave, which Diesel was brought under as well.
+Diesel founder Rosso also began purchasing additional fashion companies in 2002, under the parent company Only The Brave (OTB), which Diesel was brought under as well.
 Companies purchased by Only the Brave included Maison Martin Margiela, Viktor & Rolf, Marni, and licensing company Staff International.
-In 2005 Diesel released the book "Fifty" upon Rosso's fiftieth birthday, an illustrated history of the company, with a print-run of ten thousand.
+In 2005, Diesel released the book "Fifty" upon Rosso's fiftieth birthday, an illustrated history of the company, with a print-run of ten thousand.

-Diesel's denim's products are produced exclusively in Italy, with many of its products produced by out-sourced factories.
-Its headquarters are in Breganze, on the former Moto Laverda factory area, and had twelve international subsidiaries as of 2005.
+Diesel's headquarters are in Breganze, on the former Moto Laverda factory area, and had twelve international subsidiaries as of 2005.
 As of 2008, the company had five thousand points of sale across eighty countries, with 270 mono-brand Diesel stores.
 Diesel itself owns 170 of those, with the rest owned by franchisees.
-Turnover was over €1.3 billion in 2009, and by 2010 the company had over 400 stores.
-In 2012 Diesel founder Rosso was listed on the Forbes list of billionaires for the first time.
-In 2015 the company held the exhibition Welcome to Diesel World in Shanghai, which provided an overview of the company's history, in conjunction with its collection debut.
+Turnover was over €1.3 billion in 2009, and by 2010, the company had over 400 stores.
+In 2012, Diesel founder Rosso was listed on the Forbes list of billionaires for the first time.
+In 2015, the company held the exhibition Welcome to Diesel World in Shanghai, which provided an overview of the company's history, in conjunction with its collection debut.
 Another exhibition was held in Tel Aviv to mark the company's twentieth year in Israel.

 In the spring of 2013, Rosso named Nicola Formichetti, the former stylist of Lady Gaga and creative director of Mugler, as Diesel's Artistic Director.
 The announcement followed days of speculation and was met with positive response across the fashion world and daily news press.
 In an interview with V magazine following the announcement, Rosso said "I finally met somebody as crazy as I am", and explained that Formichetti's new responsibilities will be overseeing "the total view" of Diesel's brand, including product, communications, marketing and interior design.
 Formichetti's first project's included launching a groundbreaking crowd-funded advertising campaign with Tumblr.
 The campaign, titled #Reboot and shot by Inez van Lamsweerde and Vinoodh Matadin, featured prominent, young creatives ranging from graffiti artists to film students instead of common models, with varying body shapes, sizes and personal styles.

+2020's

 Belgian designer Glenn Martens was appointed artistic director of Diesel in October 2020.
+2021 direct e-commerce sales for Diesel saw a 34% rise compared to 2019 figures, attributable to Martens work.
 The Diesel Fall/Winter 2022 Ready-to-Wear fashion show, designed by him and held on 23 February 2022 in Milan, got mostly positive coverage.
-It was deemed as a "magical and fantastic" show with "big ambitions" and an "out of this world" vibe, while other reviewers appreciated that the "collection’s inspirations spanned decades", although the high-heeled boots proved tricky to walk in as one model was led off the runway by a member of the technical crew after having repeatedly tripped.
+It was deemed as a "magical and fantastic" show with "big ambitions" and an "out of this world" vibe, while other reviewers appreciated that the "collection’s inspirations spanned decades", although the high-heeled boots proved tricky to walk in, as one model was led off the runway by a member of the technical crew after having repeatedly tripped.